Ray0124/Implementing-Histogram-Local-Enhancement/README.md

 ![image](https://github.com/Ray0124/Find-Hidden-Patterns-by-Histogram-Local-Enhancement-/blob/main/pdf.PNG)

-We can use histogram equalization to enhance the contour of the whole picture, but the hidding pattern is low contrast , the effect is not good.
+We can use histogram equalization to enhance the contour of the whole picture, but the hidding pattern is low contrast ,so the effect is not good.
 It seem that we should take the picture part by part to judge whether to enhance (Local enhancement).
 According to condition: